Publishers Clearing House: Products

+PCH began selling merchandise in 1985 with two products.
+After a Hershey's Chocolate Cookbook and a diet cookbook sold more than other products, the company began expanding into jewelry, media, collectibles, household products, and others.

 PCH is a direct-marketing company that sells merchandise and magazine subscriptions and operates several prize-based websites.
-While best known for the sweepstakes and Prize Patrol it uses to promote its magazine subscriptions, the majority of the company's revenue now comes from merchandise.
+While best known for the sweepstakes and Prize Patrol it uses to promote its magazine subscriptions, the majority of the company's revenue is from merchandise.
 The company has been selling books, media, jewelry, and other consumer items since the 1980s.
 PCH operates eight websites, including PCH Search and Win, PCH Lotto, PCH Games, PCH Save and Win, and Candystand.

 The company also sells magazine subscriptions at a discount and advertises subscriptions along with its sweepstakes.
-It's estimated that companies like PCH keep 75 to 90 percent of the fees from the original subscription, while publishers use the increased distribution to improve circulation numbers and revenue from renewals.
-PCH popularized the idea of using sweepstakes to sell magazine subscriptions in the direct-marketing market and became known by detractors as a producer of junk mail for advertising through mass-mailings.
-Documents filed with the New York State Department in 1993 said that year the company mailed 220 million envelopes.
+Industry experts have estimated that companies like PCH keep 75 to 90 percent of the fees from the original subscription, while publishers use the increased distribution to improve circulation numbers and revenue from renewals.
+PCH popularized the idea of using sweepstakes to sell magazine subscriptions through direct marketing, and became known by detractors as a producer of junk mail for advertising through mass-mailings.
+Documents filed with the New York Department of State in 1993 said that year the company mailed 220 million envelopes.
 Frequent buyers can receive 30 to 40 mailings a year.

+By 2024, direct mail and product sales were discontinued.

 Sweepstakes

-Although PCH advertises its sweepstakes along with magazine subscriptions, no purchase is necessary to enter or win.
 In 1995, PCH began the tradition of announcing winners of its $10 million prize just after the Super Bowl.
-As of 2012, $225 million in prizes have been distributed.
-Some of its larger prizes are for $5,000 a week for life, or $10 million.
+By the time of its bankruptcy in 2025, the company had distributed more than $500 million in prizes.
+Some of its larger prizes have been for $5,000 a week for life, or for $10 million.
 Prizes can also range from $1 Amazon gift cards to $2,500, $1 million or $3 million.
 The larger cash prizes are paid in installments, typically with a balloon payment at 30 years, reducing the present value of prizes to much less than their nominal values.
+In August 2024, "early look" prizes were eliminated.